pbryan/sebsync/README.md

 The script can also detect extraneous local ebooks (local ebooks not found in the Standard Ebooks catalog).
 This can can occur when Standard Ebooks changes the identifier of a previously published ebook.
-It's a rare occurance, and it's generally safe to delete such files.
+It's a rare occurrence, and it's generally safe to delete such files.

 ## Requirements